-Seoul’s club life is seriously no joke, and in Gangnam, you can find yourself partying until the sun comes up.
-The clubs are pretty spaced out, so you won’t find yourself club hopping too often like you would in the Hongdae area.
-Taxi fares are considerably low though in Korea, so it’s possible.
-Most of the clubs in this area play EDM or Hip Hop music and have separate rooms for different genres.
-What’s more, the clubs are huge.
-For example, Club Syndrome has an indoor pool, a giant Iron Man statue and can fit up to 3,000 people.
+Seoul’s nightlife is no joke, and in Gangnam you can find yourself partying until the sun comes up.
+The clubs are pretty spaced out, so club hopping isn’t as easy as in the Hongdae area.
+Taxi fares are relatively low though in Korea, however, so it’s definitely possible to visit two or three in one evening.
+Most of the clubs in this area play EDM or hip-hop music and have separate rooms for different genres.

-Gangnam is known as the richest district in Korea and holds many department stores, underground shopping centers, and malls.
-This is where you would find the Louis Vuitton, Chanel, Versace and any other top designer brand stores.
-Apgujeong and Cheongdam are the top shopping neighborhoods and there was even a television show called Cheongdam Alice, about a poor girl wanting to get in with the wealthy elites of the area, spending time shopping and doing little else.
+Gangnam is known as one of the richest districts in South Korea and is home many department stores, underground shopping centers, and malls.
+This is where you would find Louis Vuitton, Chanel, Versace and other designer stores.
+Apgujeong and Cheongdam are the top shopping neighborhoods and there was even a television show, called Cheongdam Alice, about a poor girl wanting to get in with the wealthy elites of the area, spending time shopping and doing little else.

-Bonguensa is a Buddhist Temple in the center of Gangnam.
-This is a show of Korea’s traditional past in a heavy metropolitan area.
+Bongeunsa is a Buddhist Temple in the center of Gangnam.
+This is a display of Korea’s traditional past set right in the middle of a busy metropolitan area.
 You move from the hustle of the city to the serenity of the Buddhist mantras and peaceful landscape in just moments.
 There is even a temple stay that allows you to bed down at the Buddhist temple overnight to learn about the Buddha’s teachings.

 Visit SM, JYP, or CUBE

 Gangnam is home to some of the largest Korean entertainment companies.
-The location of these places is known to the public, so visitors can actually go and visit in the hope of seeing their favorite Korean idol walking or driving to and from the building.
-Outside, there are often large groups of fans and TV stations clustered around the entrances – which is something of a sight in itself.
+Members of the public often go and visit the company headquarters and studios in the hopes of seeing a famous Korean idol walking or driving to and from the building.
+There are often large groups of fans and TV stations clustered around the entrances, which is something of a sight in itself.